 How Is Laryngospasm Treated?

 If GERD is the problem, treating the condition can help manage laryngospasm.
-Doctors often prescribe proton pump inhibitors such as Dexilant, Nexium and Prevacid.
+Doctors often prescribe proton pump inhibitors such as Dexlansoprazole (Dexilant), Esomeprazole (Nexium), and Lansoprazole (Prevacid).
 These reduce the production of stomach acids, so that fluids from the stomach that do back up into the esophagus are less corrosive.
 Another option is prokinetic agents.
 These stimulate movement in the digestive tract to reduce the amount of acid available.

-Patients who don't respond to these treatments may need a surgical procedure called fundoplication.
-This is a procedure that wraps the upper part of the stomach (fundus) around the esophagus to prevent acids from backing up.
+Patients who don't respond to these treatments may need surgery.
+One surgical option is fundoplication, a procedure that wraps the upper part of the stomach (fundus) around the esophagus to prevent acids from backing up.
+Also, a ring of titanium beads can be placed around the outside of the lower esophagus.
+It strengthens the valve between the esophagus and stomach while still allowing food and liquids to pass through.